Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Count, measure, weigh.

-How many seeds are in a tomato
+How many grains are in a tomato?

-How many boats on the sea
+How many boats are there on the sea,

-How many doors are in the room
+How many doors are there in the room?

-How many stones are on the mountain
+How many stones are there on the mountain?

-How much coal is in the yard.
+How much coal is there in the yard?

-How many corners are in the room
+How many corners are there in the room?

-How many legs do sparrows have
+How many legs do sparrows have?

-How many fingers are on the hands
+How many fingers are there on your hands?

-How many toes are on the feet
+How many toes are there?

-How many benches in the garden
+How many benches are there in the kindergarten?

-How many kopecks in a patch?
+How many kopecks are in a penny?

 – I announce the beginning of the first round, which is called “Arithmetic mixture”.

-I round “Arithmetic mixture”
+Round I “Arithmetic mixture”

 1) Calculate: